 I don’t have a problem with emotional manipulation in movies.
 That’s what you go for.
 I cry like a baby at every damn movie that wants me to, exactly when it wants me to, and feel fine after.
 But authentic emotion in this film only sticks when it touches what we already know about Fred Rogers and his work, such as the reenactment of his exchange with a sick boy, the real version of which we saw last year in the wonderful documentary Won’t You Be My Neighbor?.

 This narrative is based on a real writer, a jaded journalist with a chip on his shoulder and an ax to grind who happened to cross paths with an exemplary person who showed him some sustained kindness.
 He was left so impressed he glorified Rogers in a magazine article, something Rogers certainly deserved.
 Adapting the story into a movie – and casting an actor like Hanks – has taken Rogers up to an even loftier position, past who the real man was and would have been comfortable with.
-Hanks, with his pinched features closer to King Friday than Fred Rogers, pries Lloyd open via sly, almost insidious means, by withholding and teasing.
+Hanks, with his pinched expressions closer to King Friday than Fred Rogers, pries Lloyd open via sly, insidious means, by withholding and teasing.
 The real Rogers chased away darkness with nothing more calculated than his innate brightness.